TimoGuy/BTZC_game_engine/README.md

         - [x] Show inspector when a game object is selected.
             - Don't show much, just basic stuff like guid.
         - [x] Create new game objects.
-        - [ ] Click and drag gameobjects around.
+        - [x] Click and drag gameobjects around.
             - Be able to add child to game objects.
-        - [ ] Automatically update world transforms of children gameobjects.
+        - [ ] Add root object ordering.
+            - Ig this could be serialized into the scene as well?
+            - Just a list of the UUIDs of all root game objects honestly should be fine.

 1. Refactor?
     - Thoughts:
         - I need somewhere to create a new empty gameobject!!!
-        - [ ] Create a callback function.
+        - [x] Create a callback function.
     - Thoughts on clunkiness of ImGui render:
         - I don't think that the renderer should be in charge of ImGui stuff.
 It kinda doesn't make sense.
 The renderer should just be in charge of rendering render objects, and ImGui is a system that touches everything, so it shouldn't be part of the renderer at all.
 Just a `render_imgui()` function callout and that's it.
         - It doesn't need to be a callout but idk, it's weird how this just kinda happens and it shouldn't.